serverless-tencent/serverless-tencent-scf/docs/en/events.md

 Simply put, events are the things that trigger your functions to run.

-If you are using Tencent as your provider, all `events` in the service are anything in Tencent Cloud that can trigger an Serverless Cloud Function, like an COS bucket upload, an Cloud Kafka topic, and HTTP endpoints created via API Gateway.
+If you are using Tencent as your provider, all `events` in the service are anything in Tencent Cloud that can trigger an Serverless Cloud Function, like an COS bucket upload, a Cloud Kafka topic, and HTTP endpoints created via API Gateway.

 [View the events section for a list of supported events](./events)